 As a flight attendant starting a long-haul shift, standing at the boarding-door is always entertaining.
-This is when the crew gets a vibe for who we will spend the next 12 hours with.
+This is when the crew gets a vibe for who we will spend the next 12 hours.
 The observation applies to different categories of flyers, whether it’s business travelers with laptops underarm, people already pajama-prepped, or holiday revelers (mistakenly) expecting an all-you-can-drink bar.

 But whatever the crowd, route or time of day, crew welcoming passengers aboard will inevitably be asked, in a not-really-joking manner.

 Having heard this question a few hundred times over the years, I’ve run out of witty replies.
 I usually just give a sympathetic…

 Naturally, everyone wants to be upgraded when flying.
 We can all identify with that spectacular moment when the flight attendant crouches down beside you and says the magical words ‘sir/madam, you’ve had a seat change, follow me to the front’.

 But can you really sweet-talk crew into giving away those super-spacious seats or suites, with proper cutlery and china dishes?
 Well, as much as I believe the adage that you don’t get if you don’t ask, truthfully, and apologies for dashing everyone’s hopes, not really.